 The main hiccup in Season 1?
 Stephen’s audio.
 It varies like crazy week to week, for reasons that eluded us.
-We blame grumpy, grumpy monkeys.
+We blame grumpy, grumpy gremlins.

 Our first season: “This is a beta; bear with us!”—in which we spent a few months just figuring out what we were doing, ran from January 28, 2014 until May 20, 2014.
 Seriously: we had no idea what we were doing; we just knew we had a good idea for a show and wanted to figure out how to make it work.
 There is good content here, but we have kept this around mostly for historical interest—it’s rough.